getAlby/js-sdk/docs/nwc-wallet-service.md

 await walletService.publishWalletServiceInfoEvent(
   walletServiceSecretKey,
   ["get_info"], // NIP-47 methods supported by your wallet service
-  ["payment_received", "payment_sent"], // NIP-47 notifications supported by your wallet service
+  [], // only advertise notifications your service actually publishes );
-);

 // for each client, create a key pair and subscribe separately